diabo1ica/diabo1ica/README.md

 Hey there! 👋 I'm Gary, a passionate computer science student with a keen interest in backend development, data structures, and algorithms.
 I also have some experience in frontend development using React and React Native, as well as interface design with figma.

 **What I Do**
-Backend Development: I specialize in writing backend code using JavaScript (Node.js), Java, and Python (Django).
+_Backend Development_🌐: I specialize in writing backend code using JavaScript (Node.js), Java, and Python (Django).
-Frontend Development: I dabble in frontend development using React and React Native to create interactive and intuitive user interfaces.
+_Frontend Development_🖥️: I dabble in frontend development using React and React Native to create interactive and intuitive user interfaces.
-Data Structures and Algorithms: I have a strong foundation in data structures and algorithms and enjoy solving challenging problems in this domain.
+_Data Structures and Algorithm_s🤖: I have a strong foundation in data structures and algorithms and enjoy solving challenging problems in this domain.

 <!--
 **What You'll Find Here**